KlutchKyle/react-native-kk-styles/README.md

 }
 ```

-Then in your component you can do:
+Next in your component you can do:

 ```js
 import { useTheme, mdValue, h1FontSize } from '@klutchkyle/react-native-kk-styles'